LoopKit/loopdocs/docs/gh-actions/gh-update.md

 !!! note "To Do"
     Update this section for dev 3.5.0 following 3.4 release.

-You can build any desired branch (available at LoopKit/LoopWorkspace) using the <span translate="no">GitHub</span> Browser build method.
+You can build any desired branch (available at LoopKit/LoopWorkspace) using the &nbsp;<span translate="no">GitHub</span> Browser build method.
 This section is suitable if you have already built either dev or main branch using the [GitHub First-Time](gh-first-time.md) instructions.

 **No matter the method used to build Loop for any branch other than main, you are testing development code.
 Please read this link now before continuing.**